Double Vision

 “Yeah!”

-They sat down next to each other on the mattress, silent for a bit while another train passed by - jammed with passengers on their morning commute.
+They sat down next to each other on the mattress, silent for a bit while another train passed, jammed with passengers on their morning commute.

 “So, that wasn’t you with the waitress?”